py-b/osmbus/README.md

 ### Just give me my GPX file

-You only have to provide the relation identifier of the transport line in OpenStreetMap (OSM).
+The only thing you have to provide is the OSM relation identifier of the transport line.

 For example, we want to export [this bus line](https://www.openstreetmap.org/relation/3220296) (near Nancy,